Trump Allots $8 Billion in Wall Funds Through Spending Bill, Emergency Declaration -- Update

 The moves stave off a second government shutdown but have ignited a new battle over the legality of his border-spending ambitions.

-Speaking in the Rose Garden, Mr. Trump said a border wall was key to national security.
-"We're talking about an invasion of our country," he said.

-The House approved the spending bill late Thursday, hours after its passage in the Senate, sending the legislation to the president's desk.
+Mr. Trump was set to make remarks on border security at 10 a.m.
+Friday in the Rose Garden.
+The House approved the legislation late Thursday, hours after its passage in the Senate, sending the legislation to the president's desk.

 The $333 billion package of seven spending bills includes $1.38 billion in funding for 55 new miles of physical barriers -- far less than the $5.7 billion Mr. Trump had asked for to fund 234 miles of new barriers.